3. Unreal Tournament (1999)

-The game that brought us 'Boom, Headshot!', yes, Unreal Tournament is our pick for the second-best first-person shooter ever.
+The game that brought us 'Boom, Headshot!', yes, Unreal Tournament is our pick for the third-best first-person shooter ever.
 The game combined twitch fueled gun play with some of the most well-designed artificial intelligence bots created at the time (something crucial back when Internet connections ran at 56K speeds).
-Cannonizing much of the terminolgy that we bandy around when we speak of FPS, the game has been undeniably influential.
+Canonizing much of the terminology that we bandy around when we speak of FPS, the game has been undeniably influential.
 Old dial-up modems weren't able to handle the massive Call of Duty server loads of today, so multiplayer matches were much more intimate affairs.
 Whether you were a well-hidden sniper or a flak cannon surgeon, UT was innovative beyond measure for the era.
-It was also one of the first FPS to be played comptetively at the World Cyber Games in 2001, helping usher in the age of Esports.
+It was also one of the first FPS to be played competitively at the World Cyber Games in 2001, helping usher in the age of eSports.